European Defence Fund (EDF)

 Approximately €7.3 billion is available for the period 2021–2027:

-Funding is mainly provided in the form of grants covering of up to 100% of eligible costs, depending on the project stage and bonus rules for SMEs, mid-caps, and PESCO-related projects.
+Funding is mainly provided in the form of grants.
+Research activities can receive up to 100% of eligible costs, while development activities require co-financing, which can be reduced through bonus schemes (including for SMEs, mid-caps, and PESCO).

 Structure & priorities